Oasis for Girls is currently seeking a full-time Program Director

 • Provide technical advice, problem-solving assistance, and strategic analysis related to programmatic goals to the programs team

-• Assist with the development of long- and short-range goals in line with the strategic plan, such as staff planning, budget planning, and program planning
+• Assist with the development of long- and short-range goals in line with the strategic plan, such as staff planning, budget planning, and program planning.

 COMPLIANCE AND RISK/CRISIS MANAGEMENT: